Xuhpclab/drcctprof-docs/source/quickstart.rst

 Usage
 ======================

-To run DrCCTProf, one needs to issue the following command:
+To run DrCCTProf, one needs to use the following command:

 -   **x86_64**